zad80/qmk_firmware/keyboards/ergozad/express/readme.md

 Note: for both projects you have to manually place the board in dfu mode, double press the reset button once connected.
 Todo: implement the open close routine to place the board in dfu via software.

+## tmk_core
+To integrate the tmk_core, we need to find out which is the main loop which execute and read the keys from the matrix
+    keyboard_task();